LGW - MCO

 • Which airlines offer Wi-Fi service onboard planes from London Gatwick Airport to Orlando Airport?

-Air France, Delta, KLM, and Virgin Atlantic offer inflight Wi-Fi service on the London Gatwick Airport to Orlando Airport flight route.
+Air France, Delta, and American Airlines offer inflight Wi-Fi service on the London Gatwick Airport to Orlando Airport flight route.

 • Which aircraft models fly most regularly from London Gatwick Airport to Orlando Airport?